Charter and Bylaws

 • For a trainee or fellow who is a medical doctor:

-Associate membership shall be available if they have no taxable income.
+Associate membership is available if they have no taxable income.

-On completion of their training, their Associate membership shall change to Ordinary membership.
-There shall be no adjustment to their membership dues for that membership year.
+On completion of their training, their Associate membership changes to Ordinary membership.
+There is no adjustment to their membership dues for that membership year.

 • For a trainee or fellow who is a not a medical doctor (i.e. is a nurse, allied health worker, etc.):

-Associate membership shall be available irrespective of their taxable income.
+Associate membership is available irrespective of their taxable income.

 2. A nurse, allied health worker, physiotherapist, occupational therapist, dietitian, speech therapist, pharmacist, scientific or medical technician, or clinical research professional (academia), who is interested in respiratory and related fields.